Natural Health Products

 What is this product used for?

-Green tea and green tea extracts have also been used for improving mental alertness, aiding in weight loss, lowering cholesterol levels, and protecting skin from sun damage.
+Green tea and green tea extracts have also been used for improving mental alertness, lowering cholesterol levels, and protecting skin from sun damage.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.